peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public double ToDouble();

 Converts this value to its closest equivalent as a 64-bit floating-point number.
-The half-even rounding mode is used.If this value is a NaN, sets the high bit of the 64-bit floating point number's mantissa (significand) for a quiet NaN, and clears it for a signaling NaN.
-Then the next highest bit of the mantissa (significand) is cleared for a quiet NaN, and set for a signaling NaN.
-Then the other bits of the mantissa (significand) are set to the lowest bits of this object's unsigned mantissa (significand).
+The half-even rounding mode is used.If this value is a NaN, sets the high bit of the 64-bit floating point number's significand area for a quiet NaN, and clears it for a signaling NaN.
+Then the other bits of the significand area are set to the lowest bits of this object's unsigned mantissa (significand), and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.
+Unfortunately, in the .NET implementation, the return value of this method may be a quiet NaN even if a signaling NaN would otherwise be generated.

 <b>Return Value:</b>